ubuvoid/writings/miller/miller_is_sql.md

 ----

 Next steps: Types of languages, "degrees" of completeness.
+Disclaimer: I made up this entire framework out of thin air, but it seems plausible to me.

 ----